-The GEF will be participating in the IUCN World Conservation Congress 2020, held in Marseille, France from September 3-11, 2021.
+The GEF took part in the IUCN World Conservation Congress 2020, held in Marseille, France from September 3-11, 2021.

-According to IUCN, the World Conservation Congress is where the world comes together to set priorities and drive conservation and sustainable development action.
-The event has three main components: The Members’ Assembly, where IUCN Members vote on priority actions; the Forum, a global marketplace of conservation science and innovation; and the Exhibition, where exhibitors can showcase their work to Congress participants and the public.
+The event was made up of three main components: The Members’ Assembly, where IUCN Members vote on priority actions; the Forum, a global marketplace of conservation science and innovation; and the Exhibition, where exhibitors can showcase their work to Congress participants and the public.

 The first hybrid in-person and virtual environmental event since the COVID-19 pandemic began, the Congress will drive action on nature-based recovery, climate change, and biodiversity for decades to come.

-The GEF has organized a series of virtual and in-person events that participants can join at the Congress.
+The GEF organized a series of virtual and in-person events from September 4-6.

 The GEF delegation participated in a number of events at the following pavilions: